dhrice/casdatasummercamp/README.md

 ## Format:
 The camp will be offered in-person and synchronously online.
 The online component will be run through Zoom.
 Scripts and files will be made available on this repo (webpage) before the start of the camp.
-Location is CAS 233.
+Location is CAS 233 or on Zoom: https://msu.zoom.us/j/99575033616.
 The camp is scheduled for two different weeks, May 8, 9, and 10 and May 29, 30 and 31.
 Each day the camp will run from 9:30am until 2:30pm.

 ## Registration: